gangverk/sling-hugo/content/post/restaurant-budget.md

 At the end of every month, add up all your columns to see the total amount you brought in and the total amount for each category of expenses.
 From these totals, you can see where you need to cut back on expenses in order to operate within your income.

-<span style="font-size: 1rem;">Ledger books and columnar pads are a great way for new managers to gain some exposure to single-entry bookkeeping, but those options can be difficult to reconcile and even more difficult to change should there be mistakes.
+<span style="font-size: 1rem;">Ledger books and columnar pads are a great way for new <a href="https://getsling.com/blog/post/restaurant-management-tips/">managers</a> to gain some exposure to single-entry bookkeeping, but those options can be difficult to reconcile and even more difficult to change should there be mistakes.
 That’s where computerized record keeping comes in handy.</span>

 <img src="/blog/forestryio/images/image3-3.jpg" class=" forestry--none" style="float: none;">